 Food corporations in the U.S. claim reformulating their products to remove harmful ingredients or changing labels would be too expensive – but they’ve already done just that in Europe and in many other countries.
 Their governments listened to the outrage of their people and took the safety of their citizens’ health above everything else.
 Is it too much to ask the same for us in the United States of America?
 How much do our sickness, obesity, and mortality rates have to worsen before they respond to us?

 I will leave you with this note: is and I are very disturbed about the shameful hypocrisy allowed to happen with our food supply here in the U.S. In fact we are feeling very compelled to do something about it.
 Stay tuned, because we are going to need every one of you to help when we are ready.
 In the meantime, I hope you’ll share this article (you can use the green ShareThis button below).

-March 5th Update: Lisa and I have started a petition – please sign and share it now.
+March 5th Update: I have started a petition – please sign and share it now.
 Together we can make a change.